 The applicant must provide a title for each work in the group.
 Guidance for completing this portion of the application is provided in the help text that accompanies the "Titles" screen.
-If the applicant fails to provide titles, the registration specialist may communicate with the applicant (which will delay the registration decision) or may refuse registration.

 A title for the group as a whole will be added automatically by the electronic registration system.
 The U.S. Copyright Office will use this title to identify the registration in its online public record.
 The group title will consist of the title of the first work listed in the application followed by the phrase "and [1, 2, 3, 4, 5, 6, 7, 8, or 9] Other Unpublished Works" (depending on how many works are submitted).